 Apparently, nothing happens in the whole novel except a visit to the lighthouse.
 The novel opens with a wish to visit and ends with its fulfilment.
 It seems that the whole story of the novel is a journey “To the Lighthouse” but it is not true.
 The novel is much more than a visit.
 It deals with the psyche of different characters, through which a number of themes have been portrayed by Virginia Woolf.

-Honestly, it is true that the novel is James Ramsay’s story; a story, in which psyche of different people, their relationship with each other, their views, their temperaments, their experiences, their knowledge have been discussed in detail.
+Honestly, it is true that the novel is James Ramsay’s story.
+A story, in which the psyche of different people, their relationship with each other, their views, their temperaments, their experiences, and their knowledge have been discussed in detail.
 Moreover, the clash between art and life and illusion and reality has also been conferred by the writer in this novel.

-In short, the novel is not mere the story of James Ramsay but it is more than that.
-The plot may revolve only around the trip to the lighthouse but its subject matter is not only a visit; many other things are matter of discussion in this novel.
-Thus, principally, “To the Lighthouse” is James Ramsay’s Story but in a roundabout way, the writer has targeted the human nature, relationship and psychology.
+In short, the novel is not merely the story of James Ramsay but it is more than that.
+The plot may revolve only around the trip to the lighthouse but its subject matter is not only a visit.
+Many other things are matters of discussion in this novel.
+Thus, principally, “To the Lighthouse” is James Ramsay’s story but in a roundabout way, the writer has targeted human nature, relationships and psychology.